indocom/lumina/docs/after/registration2.md

 - Passport
 - Offer Letter

-If you are under 18 years old at the point of completion of Registration (Part One), please also bring the following printouts with your parent’s signature:
+If you are under 18 years old at the point of completion of Registration (Part One), please also email the following printouts with your parent’s signature to ugregistration@nus.edu.sg:

-1. Release of Liability
+1. Risk Acknowledgement and Consent
 1. Authorization of Medical Procedures
 1. Appointment of Local (Singapore-based) Representative.